markostanimirovic/re-action/README.md

     {:foo-bar (:state foo-bar)}))
 ```

-Let's suppose that foo page contains the input field for editing foo-bar property, and bar page contains
+Let's suppose that foo page contains the input field for editing `foo-bar` property, and bar page contains
-paragraph for displaying a value of foo-bar property.
+paragraph to display the value of `foo-bar`.
 Foo facade exposes `update-foo-bar` function to the
 foo container.
-This function puts foo bar value to the session.
-On the other hand, bar facade gets foo-bar
+This function puts `foo-bar` value to the session.
+On the other hand, bar facade gets `foo-bar`
 property as a stream from the session and exposes it to the bar container.

 ### Router